69b1578d72d43f0b8de709d5 67c0d847be7e7e7be795d914 DB2520Atorvastatin25201

 How much will my treatment cost?

 It depends.
 Treatment costs vary but will be in line with what you would pay at a pharmacy in person.
-You will see the estimated cost of your treatment before insurance, during the online visit but will only be charged once approved.
+You will see the estimated cost of your treatment before insurance, during the online visit but will only be billed for medication costs for your prescription once it is approved and sent to our pharmacy.
 Once approved, your treatment and payment will be processed within one to two days.

 Keep in mind that you won’t necessarily need to pay the full price yourself.
 If you have insurance, Felix’s partner pharmacies will bill your insurer directly.
 You may also be eligible for financial support in your province.